 My favorite for side stretches are the Wide-Angled Seated Side Bend and the Cow Face Pose.

 The Downward Dog is also a great side stretch and therefore a latissimus dorsi stretch.
-Follow it up with the Upward Dog to complete the inversion sequence.
+Follow it up with the Cobra Pose to complete the inversion sequence.

 Also try the Extended Side Angle Pose and Revolved Fierce Pose.